Alfresco/docs-alfresco/content-services/community/install/containers/docker-compose.md

     For example, in Docker, change the memory setting in **Preferences** (or **Settings**) **Resources** > **Advanced** > **Memory** to at least 8GB.
 Make sure you restart Docker and wait for the process to finish before continuing.

-    Go back to step 4 in the initial Docker Compose instructions to start the deployment again.
+    Go back to step 2 in the initial Docker Compose instructions to start the deployment again.

-> **Note:** Keep in mind that 8GB is much lower than the required minimum, and may need to be adapted for your environment.
-You'll need a machine with at least 13GB of memory to distribute among the Docker containers.
+> **Note:** You'll need a machine with at least 13GB of memory to distribute among the Docker containers.